-Find out how to make the most of the festive period when you are coping with cancer and its treatment.
+Find out how to make the most of special occasions and festive periods when you are coping with cancer and its treatment.

-Many of us associate Christmas with seeing family and friends, parties and lots of eating and drinking.
+Many of us associate events such as Christmas or Eid with seeing family and friends, parties and lots of eating and drinking.
 It is a time of celebration.

 But when you have cancer, you might tire more easily.
 Your cancer or treatment may mean that you have trouble joining in with all the festive eating and drinking.